milam/VodParser/README.md

 ### Source code notes

-Most of the generic code was copied from my other projects.
+Most of the generic code was copied from my other projects, its only used for HTTP requests and JSON parsing.
 The relevant code is in `vod.h/cpp` (downloading VOD chunks), `match.h/cpp` (pattern matching, identical to OpenCV `matchTemplate` with `CV_TM_CCORR_NORMED` but supports alpha mask) and `main.cpp` containing the application logic.